naim-panjwani/vcf-tools/README.md

 # vcf_tools
-My own scripts to work with vcf files
+My own scripts to work with vcf files.
 You will find help for most of these scripts with the -h argument